 - Serve warm biryani with onion raitha.

-* If tomatoes & ground masala (like ginger-garlic paste) added together, the moisture in tomatoes prevents the masala stick to the pan.
+* If tomatoes & ground masala (like ginger-garlic paste) added together, moisture in tomatoes prevents the masala stick to the pan.